 About the Authors

-Aaron Young, PhD, is Vice President of Research and Data Integration at the FSMB.
+Aaron Young, PhD, is Assistant Vice President, Research and Data Integration, at the FSMB.

-Humayun J. Chaudhry, DO, MS, is President and CEO of the FSMB.
+Humayun J. Chaudhry, DO, MACP, is President and CEO of the FSMB.

-Xiaomei Pei, PhD, is Senior Research Analyst for Research and Data Integration at the FSMB.
+Xiaomei Pei, PhD, is Senior Research Analyst, Research and Data Integration, at the FSMB.

-Katie Arnhart, PhD, is Senior Research Analyst for Research and Data Integration at the FSMB.
+Katie Arnhart, PhD, is Senior Research Analyst, Research and Data Integration, at the FSMB.

-Michael Dugan, MBA, is Chief Operating Officer at the FSMB.
+Michael Dugan, MBA, is Chief Information Officer and Senior Vice President for Operations, at the FSMB.